seanox/pdf-service/manual/Introduction.md

 ### Multiplex

-TODO:

-The template can contain three fragments: header, content, footer.
-The content can be generated in one step.
-Because the content is framed in a page and the page can contain margins in which headers and footers must be inserted.
-Header and footer must therefore be inserted later as an overlay.
-Header and footer can contain their own placeholders and are therefore generated separately.
-So the special placeholders `#[page]` (current page number) and `#[pages]` (total number) can also be used.
+Templates consist of three fragments: header, content and footer.
+The content can be created in one step because it is embedded in a page that can contain margins into which the headers and footers are inserted.
+Headers and footers are subsequently inserted as a one-page overlay on each page.
+Since headers and footers are created separately, they can use custom and additional placeholders such as `#[page]` (current page number) and `#[pages]` (total number).

 The multiplexer separates the markup for the fragments: header, content, footer into completely separate (X)HTML documents.
-This way, three templates can be created from one template and each fragment can be rendered individually as PDF.
+For this purpose, all fragments use the complete (X)HTML document, but for each fragment the content of the body element is reduced to the respective fragment.

 #### Header